 You can find trending topics by browsing social media platforms, industry websites, and forums like Reddit and Quora.
-However, you'll soon discover that this trend discovery process is time-consuming and inefficient.
+However, you'll soon discover that this trend discovery process can be time-consuming and inefficient.

-It might take you hours to discover just one promising trend, and even then, you'll still have to do more research to uncover data to prove it's a trend with promising potential rather than a fad that will disappear in a few months.
+It might take you hours to discover just one promising trend.
+Even then, you'll still have to do more research to uncover data to prove it's a trend with promising potential rather than a fad that will disappear in a few months.

-So instead of showing you various methods to manually dig through data to find trending topics, we'll introduce you to a handful of the most popular trend discovery tools that do the hard work for you.
+So instead of time-consuming methods to manually dig through data to find trending topics, we'll show you to a handful of the most popular trend discovery tools that do the hard work of finding trending topics for you.

-We tried various trend discovery tools, and after failing to find one that sufficiently checked the boxes above, we decided to build Exploding Topics.
+We tried a number of trend discovery platforms, and after failing to find one that found trends early on.
+So we decided to build Exploding Topics.